wavefrontHQ/docs/pages/doc/dashboards_variables_v2.md

 ## Dynamic Dashboard Variables

 The values of a dynamic dashboard variable are dynamically determined by a query.
 You use a dynamic variable if you can't predict ahead of time what the available choices are.
-For example, if you know that the datacenter is environment or production, you can use a list variable.
+For example, if you know that the datacenter is development or production, you can use a list variable.
 But if you want to allow users to select from a list of hosts, and the actual hosts change, you use a dynamic variable.

-**Note** Dynamic dashboard variables allow you to specify only a single metric name, source, source tag, or point tag at a time.
-Use simple or list dashboard variables if you want to use wildcards that return more than 1 metric name, source, source tag, or point tag.

 ### Dynamic Dashboard Variable Field Options